The Green Book 2024-2025

 Phone: 01865 274951

 This paper sets out to provide a basic introduction to the major cultural developments of the Holocene, roughly the last 10,000 years.
-It thus continues on chronologically from Paper 3.
+It thus continues chronologically from the final lectures in Paper 3.
 The emphasis of Paper 1 is partly chronological, ranging from the effects on human societies of post-glacial climatic amelioration to the consequences of European colonial expansion in and after the fifteenth century AD, and partly thematic, treating issues such as the relationship between environmental and cultural change and the role of trade in the emergence of social complexity.
 In Michaelmas Term the focus lies on the variety of food-production systems developed during the Holocene and the ways in which they evolved and spread.
 Then, in Hilary Term, the course examines the emergence of urban societies and the growth and collapse of early states and empires.
 Throughout the paper, examples are drawn from many different parts of the world in order to encourage cross-cultural comparisons.
 At the same time the lectures aim to provide a sense of the continuity of historical developments in key regions of both the Old and New Worlds.

 Some of the analytical techniques or theoretical approaches applied to these questions are examined in greater depth in Paper 4.
 Students are also encouraged to develop some familiarity through tutorials and reading with the archaeology of those parts of the world not covered in lectures.